davised/seqIO_extract/README.md

 This would match 1000, 1001, 1002, 1003, 1004 ...
 1100 2100 ...
 9100. etc.

+The --gi flag was added to extract accession, locus tag, and GI numbers from a genbank file.
+This is mainly to facilitate switching between use of each of the three identifiers.
+Once GI numbers are phased out from NCBI, this feature will be deprecated.

 # Example Dataset

 To be included...

 # History

+v1.1.2 - 2016-11-15 - Added ability to pass from STDIN/pipe.

 v1.1.1 - 2016-10-13 - Added inexact matching for genbank file records. record.id is actually VERSION line of the genbank file.